Road Hazard Accidents Sussex County NJ

 Another example is the yellow road sign with the black tire marks advising that there is a curve coming up.
 Go slowly and take your time.

 If there are railroad tracks without the railroad arm and light barrier you should stop and look both ways to determine if a train is coming.
-Not all train tracks have the red light and arm barrier to alert you to an oncoming train as they are only require on certain highly traveled roads.
+Not all train tracks have the red light and arm barrier to alert you to an oncoming train as they are only required on certain highly traveled roads.

 You may prevent accidents by paying attention to the road and road signs and abiding by rules of common sense.